petabyt/mlinstall/README.md

 ## MacOS Compilation
 - Can be compiled in [darling](https://darlinghq.org) for x86_64
 - libs: https://s1.danielc.dev/filedump/libs.tar.gz
-- TODO: more info
-- Does it work on M1?

 Licensed under GNU General Public License v2.0.